 - Target market (who is your customer and how many of them are there)

 - Management team

 You should attempt to do this yourself.
 This is your dream; only you know its potential and how you want it to be.

 A business plan is not a document you create once and store in your bottom drawer.
 It’s a living guide that you should develop as your business grows and changes.
 Successful businesses review and update their business plans when circumstances change.
-If you’re looking to learn more on opening a salon or a spa, a good resource is a book by UK salon coach and business owner Julie Lee called ‘Setting up your Hair, Nail or Beauty Business’ which will guide you every step of the way.
+If you’re looking to learn more on opening a salon or a spa, check out my book ‘Setting up your Hair, Nail or Beauty Business’ which will guide you every step of the way.

 Thanks for reading! #LetsGrow

 Looking for personalised advice on writing your first salon/spa business plan?
-You can always email Richard at firstname.lastname@example.org!
+You can always connect with Julie on LinkedIn!
 Got general feedback?
 Let us know either in the comments below or tweet us @ThePhorestWord!
 (Pssst!
 We’re on Instagram too!)